osakoh/data-analysis-with-dbt-and-Snowflake/README.md

 # generate documentation
 dbt docs generate

+# serves the generated documentation locally on port 8080
+dbt docs serve

 # generates executable SQL from source model, test, and analysis files.
 Store these compiled SQL files in the target/ directory of the project
 dbt compile
 ```